jmd-dk/concept/doc/command_line_options.rst

    For a completely stand-alone parameter with no other parameters depending on its value, there is then no danger in overwriting its value using ``-c``.
-It might not obvious whether a given parameter is stand-alone in or not, and so it is generally cleaner to just not have any parameters be defined both in the parameter file and on the command-line.
+It might not be obvious whether a given parameter is stand-alone or not, and so it is generally cleaner to just not have any parameters be defined both in the parameter file and on the command-line.